-The District uses these rules as a guide to exercise the powers conferred by law and in the accomplishment of the purposes of the District Act.
+The District uses these rules as guides in the exercise of the powers conferred by law and in the accomplishment of the purposes of the District Act.
 They may neither be construed as a limitation or restriction on the exercise of any discretion; nor be construed to deprive the District or Board of the exercise of any powers, duties or jurisdiction conferred by law; nor be construed to limit or restrict the amount and character of data or information that may be required to be collected for the proper administration of the District Act.